robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 ## Prerequisites

-Before you begin, ensure you have:

-- A working Terraform project that can create a Hetzner Cloud server like in [Exercise 11](/chapters/03-working-with-terraform#_1-terraform-introduction-and-basic-configuration).
+Before you begin, you should have a working Terraform project that can provision a server with an SSH key, as covered in the [Working with Terraform](/chapters/03-working-with-terraform) chapter.
-- A SSH key pair available for server access.
-If you don't have one, you can create one using the [SSH Key Management](/chapters/02-using-ssh#_2-managing-ssh-keys) chapter.

 ## External Resources